 Employee Plans Voluntary Closing Agreements

 Retirement plan sponsors can submit voluntary closing agreement requests to the IRS Employee Plans Voluntary Compliance function.
-These requests are for issues that can't be addressed under the Employee Plans Compliance Resolution System (currently in Revenue Procedure 2013-12).
+These requests are for issues that can't be addressed under the Employee Plans Compliance Resolution System.

 We have established a uniform system for handling these requests in EP Voluntary Compliance.